Disregard propaganda on BoG Governor's health; he's in full control of affairs – Sources

 “I think the vile propaganda should stop.
 The contents of the story are false and without merit.
 I have followed the activities of the Bank, including monitoring their Monetary Policy Committee (MPC) Press Conferences both in-person and online and I personally find it difficult to understand why a publication of this kind would be made to create a false impression,” the source said.

-“…For instance, If the Governor is unwell, how will he be able to stand for an hour to read the MPC statement and also answer questions from the press every three quarters.
+“…For instance, If the Governor is unwell, how will he be able to stand for an hour to read the MPC statement and also answer questions from the press every two months.
 From my assessment, l think he is very healthy and I suggest there is video evidence available on the internet for all to see,” the source added.

 The source further pointed out that the BoG Governor has attended numerous public engagements where he has delivered speeches with no sign of ill health whatsoever.